feagi/brain-visualizer/docs/Architecture.md

 For HTTP calls: Every HTTP endpoint of FEAGI has an equivalent function in the singular shared instance of **CallList** of the same name.
 Each function takes in any required parameters, and the return function (from a shared instance of **ResponseProxyFunctions**) to run at the end of the call with the HTTP response. each function retrieves the full endpoint URL from **AddressList**, and assembles a **RequestWorkerDefinition**, an object that defines instructions for how the HTTP request is to be processed.
 - **RequestWorkerDefinition** defines the type of HTTP call to make (GET, POST, etc), the URL endpoint to use, the parameters to pass, if the endpoint is a single call or should be polled (and if so, until what condition should the endpoint stop being polled).
 It is essentially a set of instructions, this object does not do anything on its own

-The assembled RequestWorkerDefinition is passed to a singular NetworkInterface instance, which is responsible for maintaining a pool of RequestWorkers, nodes that extend off of Godot's own HTTPRequest (TODO link), and that each handle a single HTTP request at a time.
+The assembled RequestWorkerDefinition is passed to a singular NetworkInterface instance, which is responsible for maintaining a pool of RequestWorkers, nodes that extend off of Godot's own [HTTPRequest](https://docs.godotengine.org/en/stable/classes/class_httprequest.html), and that each handle a single HTTP request at a time.
 The NetworkInterface assigns an available RequestWorker (or will spawn an additional RequestWorker for it if none are available) and passes the RequestWorkerDefinition object.

 The RequestWorker then executes the call as defined by the RequestWorkerDefinition